kdave/btrfs-progs/Documentation/mkfs.btrfs.rst

         .. note::
-                Due to the status of implementation it is enabled only in builds with CONFIG_BTRFS_DEBUG.
+                Due to the status of implementation it is enabled only in builds with CONFIG_BTRFS_DEBUG/CONFIG_BTRFS_EXPERIMENTAL.
                 Support by the kernel module can be found in the sysfs feature list.

 squota
 	(kernel support since 6.7)